PMDEVARCH, Performance Monitors Device Architecture register

 - Bits [11:0] are the architecture part number, 0xA16.

 This corresponds to Performance Monitors architecture version PMUv3.

 The PMUv3 memory-mapped programmers' model can be used by devices other than Armv8 processors.
 Software must determine whether the PMU is attached to an Armv8 processor by using the PMDEVAFF0 and PMDEVAFF1 registers to discover the affinity of the PMU to any Armv8 processors.

 PMDEVARCH can be accessed through the external debug interface:

 This interface is accessible as follows:

-- When ARMv8.3-DoPD is not implemented or IsCorePowered() accesses to this register are RO.
+- When ARMv8.3-DoPD is not implemented or IsCorePowered() access to this register is RO.